Everyone has different strengths.

 More information is available on:

 Nervous about taking the big plunge into college?
-We offer a five-day program right before freshman orientation.
+We offer a five-day program right before first-year orientation.
 You’ll have fun, make new friends, and start your first semester with confidence.

 Assignments, essays, presentations, tests, exams, deadlines – making the transition from high school to college can be tough.
 In one-on-one and small group sessions, our counselors will discuss how you can manage your time and meet your goals.